accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 #### [Criteria 1.5](#crit-1-5) [A] Does each [graphic element](glossaire.md#graphic-element) used as a [CAPTCHA](glossaire.md#captcha) have an alternative? {id="crit-1-5"}

 **[Test 1.5.1](#test-1-5-1)** Does each graphic element used as a CAPTCHA meet one of these conditions? {id="test-1-5-1"}
-- There is another form of non-graphical CAPTCHA, at least;
+- There is another form of non-graphic CAPTCHA, at least;
 - There is another solution for accessing the functionality secured by the CAPTCHA.

 ##### Evaluation methodology {class="disclosure methodo"}